This site uses Cookies - please see our privacy page for further information.

-The foundation industries face stark challenges that are worsened by a persistent lack of workforce diversity.
+The Foundation Industries face stark challenges that are worsened by a persistent lack of workforce diversity.
 In 2020, women represented 16% and BAME workers only 7.1% of all workers.
-Coinciding with a looming skills shortage due to an aging workforce, difficulties in recruiting and retaining gender and ethnic minorities have been compounded by the effects of COVID-19 and Brexit restricting access to markets previously relied upon to reconcile shortages in labour supply.
-The lack of diversity emphasizes the challenges faced by supply chain demands, productivity losses, technological advancements and achieving decarbonization through a loss of existing skills and meeting future demand.
-Thus, in pursuing workforce sustainability through diversity and inclusion, the construction and foundation industries can achieve transformation by not only addressing skills shortages, but in accessing innovation through new management and organizational structures to pursue net-zero goals.
+Coinciding with a looming skills shortage due to an ageing workforce, difficulties in recruiting and retaining gender and ethnic minorities have been compounded by the effects of COVID-19 and Brexit restricting access to markets previously relied upon to reconcile shortages in labour supply.
+In pursuing workforce sustainability through diversity and inclusion, the Foundation Industries can achieve transformation by not only addressing skills shortages, but in accessing innovation through new management and organisational structures to pursue net-zero goals.

 Prof. Jennifer Tomlinson j.tomlinson@leeds.ac.uk